samajoel/joelportfolio/README.md

 ## Usage

 This portfolio can be used as a template for your own personal site.
 Feel free to fork the repository and customize it to fit your needs.
-If you do, please consider giving credit by linking back to this original repository.

 ## Contributing